Agoric/documentation/main/getting-started/intro-zoe.md

 </tr>
 <tr>
 <td><center>5</center></td>
-<td>The contract instance hooks trigger, driving the contract behavior, which may request some reallocations as a result.</td>
+<td>The contract instance code processes the offers, which may request some reallocations as a result.</td>
 </tr>
 <tr>
 <td><center>6</center></td>